lpsinger/userguide/content.rst

 Alert Content
 =============

-..
-Should mention:
-..
-..  * Description of the notices: https://wiki.ligo.org/Bursts/EMFollow/O3GCNnotices
-..  * Description of the circulars
-.. * also some info here https://dcc.ligo.org/LIGO-G1800404/public

 Public LIGO/Virgo alerts are distributing using NASA's Gamma-ray Coordinates Network (:term:`GCN`).
 There are two types of alerts: